-Online students I've had to deal with
+Online students I've dealt with

 Caricatures of annoying online student behavior